oscarschraenkler/oscarschraenkler/README.md

 ## Aspiring Data Scientist with a background in Business

-Originally from Norwegian and German parents (and UK citizen by birth), I am looking to bring my skills in Python, machine learning and data analysis to a new position in the field of data science and engineering.
+I am German/Norwegian with UK citizenship and am looking to bring my skills in Python, machine learning and data analysis to a new position in the field of data science and engineering.

 - 🔭 I’m interested in Python, Machine Learning and Deep Learning.
 - 🌱 I’m currently working on [**DengAI**](https://oscarschraenkler-dengue-fever-predictions-app-ccawvn.streamlit.app/).